Attorney General’s B.C. Supreme Court Rules Committee

-The rules committee provides advice and makes recommendations on changes to court rules that are fair, sustainable and have the public’s confidence.
+The rules committee provides advice and makes recommendations on changes to the Supreme Court Rules that are fair, sustainable and have the public’s confidence.

 The rules committee evaluates court rules changes proposed by members of the judiciary, the legal profession, government ministries and the public.
 It engages the legal profession, members of the public and other users of the courts.
 It also advises the Attorney General on issues affecting access to justice that might be addressed through the court rules.
 The Chief Justice of the B.C.
-Supreme Court is consulted on any recommended changes to the civil rules.
+Supreme Court is consulted on any recommended changes to the Supreme Court Rules.

 Membership of the rules committee includes:

 - John Bilawich: Vancouver